Sverlaan/SoloChess/README.md

 # Solving Solo Chess
 This project is part of my bachelor thesis "Solving Solo Chess", which is made as a completion of my Bachelor education in Artificial Intelligence at Utrecht University.
-The paper is available *here*.
+The paper is available [here](/BachelorThesis_StanVerlaan6813526.pdf).

 ## About the Research
 In this thesis project, we study a simplified puzzle variant of the game of chess, termed